Pazitos10/magnet-finder/README.md

-# TPBmf
+# magnet-finder
-#### TPB magnet finder
+#### magnet finder
-Avoid the hassle and find the best magnet link for your torrents on your terminal!
+Find the best magnet link for your torrents on your terminal.

 ##### How to use:

-1. Clone this repo (or Download it as ZIP): `git clone https://github.com/Pazitos10/tpbmf.git`
+1. Clone this repo (or Download it as ZIP): `git clone https://github.com/Pazitos10/magnet-finder.git`
 2. Install the dependencies:  `pip install -r requirements.txt`
 3. Search for torrents: `python tpbmf -t "an awesome torrent name"`
 4. Copy the magnet link to your clipboard and paste it on your torrent client open URL menu to start downloading.